OP

 Veni, Vidi, Posti

-2007 LX150 2015 GTS (on the bench) 2017 BV 350
+2007 LX150 2015 GTS (running like a charm!)
+2017 BV 350

-Posts: 11667
+Posts: 12376

 Location: Fond du Lac, Wisconsin

 So, looks like a plan, unless someone swoops in to dissuade me from pulling the pin.
-Looks like I could have gone with a whole new engine for what it's going to cost, but hey, reassembly is the fun...and cleaner part.
+Laughing emoticon Looks like I could have gone with a whole new engine for what it's going to cost, but hey, reassembly is the fun...and cleaner part.
 I hope.
 At least I'll have a partially new engine!
 I know Robot talks about liking to rebuild, vs. replace, but I can't imagine getting the job done for under $2K and that's not even a complete rebuild.
 Still, probably a complete rebuild is less than a new engine, so there's that.

 Anyway, it's gitder and me taking one for the team, so you all can learn how not to do stupid things and if you do why you'd want to actually pay someone to do it for you.
 The jury's still out on my judgement....